Tavolara Island: Flora and fauna

 A rare species of thorny knapweed, Centaurea horrida, is endemic only to Tavolara and a few other fringe areas of northern Sardinia.
 In his Natural History of Sardinia (1774), Francesco Cetti reported huge rats inhabiting Tavolara, but these were likely Sardinian pikas, an endemic species of lagomorph that had already been driven to extinction in Sardinia proper by then.
 In the 18th century, Sardinian lore claimed the wild goats of Tavolara had gold teeth.
-The goat herds were moved to Sardinia when the NATO station was built and there are no longer any goats on the island.
+The goat herds were moved to Sardinia when the NATO station was built and it was assumed there are no longer any goats on the island.
+However, in 2024 goats have been spotted again.
 The critically endangered monk seal had a breeding colony here until the 1960s.
 Once the home of a thriving lobster industry, Tavolara now attracts divers who come to view the coral, sponges, sea anemones, bottlenose dolphins, and even a few specimens of Pinna nobilis, the rare giant clam whose byssus fibers were formerly used in the manufacture of sea silk for royal garments.